WisnuMulya/Stackoverflow-2020-Developer-Survey/README.md

 There is only one Jupyter Notebook file here: `stackoverflow_2020_data_analysis.ipynb`.
 The data are under the directory `developer_survey_2020`.

 ## Results
-The main findings of the data could be found on my Medium story here: .
+The main findings of the data could be found on my Medium story here: [Medium story](https://wisnumulya.medium.com/this-is-how-much-developers-earn-1186505fe096).
 And the detailed analysis could be found on the `stackoverflow_2020_data_analysis.ipynb` file.

 ## Licensing, Authors, Acknowledgements
 - The data are provided by Stackoverflow from the following page: [https://insights.stackoverflow.com/survey](https://insights.stackoverflow.com/survey).